Campeche (city): Conquest

-After the conquest of Tenochtitlan, Francisco de Montejo traveled to Spain, where he requested Charles V permission to conquer the Yucatan Peninsula.
+After the Spanish conquest of the Aztec Empire, Francisco de Montejo requested permission from Charles V to conquer the Yucatán Peninsula.
 In 1526, the Spanish crown granted Montejo the title of "Adelantado, governor, sheriff and captain general of Yucatan".
-The conquests of Champotón and Campeche, were part of the Conquest of Yucatan, which was carried out in three stages.
+His conquest of Chakán Putum and Can Pech were part of the Spanish conquest of Yucatán, which was carried out in three stages.

 In the first stage (1527 to 1529), Montejo ventured along the eastern coast of the peninsula with the help of the captain Alonso Dávila, whom he had known since Cortes' expedition, but they were repelled by the Maya.

-In the second stage (1530-1535), Montejo ventured into the west, and managed to found "Salamanca de Campeche" in 1531.
-Alonso Dávila was sent by Montejo to cross the peninsula south and founded Villa Real in Bacalar, but this position had to be abandoned.

-Montejo's son known as Montejo "el Mozo" was defeated in the royal city of Chichén Itzá towards the end of 1534, so in 1535 the Spaniards left the peninsula for five years.
+In the second stage (1530-1535), Montejo ventured into the west, where he founded “Salamanca de Campeche” in 1531.
+Montejo sent Alonso Dávila to cross the peninsula south, where he founded “Villa Real” in Bacalar, but this position soon had to be abandoned.
+Montejo’s son was defeated in battle at Chichén Itzá towards the end of 1534, after which the Spaniards abandoned the peninsula for five years.

-Towards 1540, "the Adelantado" assigned Lorenzo de Godoy to install the first garrison in San Pedro de Champotón, which they maintained with many difficulties, since they did not have people or soldiers.
-Montejo "the Nephew" helped keep the garrison and changed its name to "Salamanca de Champotón".
-"The Adelantado" arrived in Ciudad Real de Chiapa (San Cristóbal de las Casas), in 1540, and from there he gave instructions to Francisco Gil to be in charge of Champotón's position and thus "El Mozo" and "the Nephew" would begin the advance north.
-In 1546, when the conquest of Yucatan seemed to be over, "the Adelantado" and his wife traveled to San Francisco de Campeche to meet with his son "El Mozo" and "El Nephew".
-The Maya had organized in secret, and on the night of November8 to9 (5 Cimi 19 Xul, death and end of the Mayan calendar) a great rebellion broke out.
-"El Mozo" and "el Sobrino" would once again take up arms to "reconquer" the peninsula and submit the rebellions a year later.
+In the third stage (1540-1547), Montejo arrived in Ciudad Real de Chiapa (San Cristóbal de las Casas) in 1540, where he gave instructions to Francisco Gil to be in charge of Champotón.
+In 1546, when the conquest of Yucatan seemed to be over, Montejo and his wife traveled to San Francisco de Campeche to meet with his son and his nephew.
+The Maya had organized in secret, and a great rebellion broke out on the night of 8 November 1546 (5 Cimi 19 Xul, end of the Mesoamerican Long Count calendar).
+Montejo’s son and nephew took up arms to end the rebellions the following year.